peaketl/open-source-success-presentation/README.md

-# COS Data and Technology Presentation - March 19, 2025
+# Open Source Success Presentation

 Welcome to the repository for the COS Data and Technology Presentation delivered on March 19, 2025.
-This repository contains two distinct demos showcasing practical applications of containerization and data management.
+This repository contains two distinct demos showcasing practical containerization and data management applications.

 ## Project Structure